ricsinaruto/ProteinStructureSearch-Simulation/README.md

 This variant of the program uses the previously mentioned simulated annealing method to search for field values, combined with the searching algorithm in the Early-searching-algorithm branch to automatically search for protein structures at the same time.
 #### Annealing+random-structures
 This variant of the program generates random protein structures and applies the simulated annealing algorithm to each structure to optimize the field values applied to the proteins.
 Similar to the previous branch, but instead of looking through all possible structures with increasing size, we take one random sized structure

+### Credits
+I used tutorial code from [here](https://github.com/davidwparker/opengl-screencasts-2) to get started with OpenGL, and to set up a basic environment.